 You’ll get 24 ounces of iced coffee with very little frozen water taking up space in your cup.

-Also, if you’re splitting the Venti with someone, you’ll save over a buck in lieu of ordering 2 Talls.
+Also, if you’re splitting the Venti with someone, you’ll save almost 3 bucks in lieu of ordering 2 Talls at $3.75 each.

-For an affordable $2.65, you’ll get 2 shots of espresso with a hot water pour.
+For a fairly affordable $3.75, you’ll get 3 shots of their Signature Espresso Roast with a hot water pour.

 According to the Starbucks site, the result is “this wonderfully rich cup with depth and nuance with a light layer of crema on top.”